kescobo/physalia-workshop/_pages/labs/lab_7_1_R_intro.md

 # Introduction to R

 R is a language and environment for statistical computing and graphics.
 R and its libraries/packages implement a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, …) and graphical techniques, and is highly extensible.
-R is an environment within which statistical techniques are implemented for data analysis and graphics and is great for creating publication-quality plots.

 * Vast capabilities, wide range of statistical and graphical techniques
 * Excellent community support: mailing list, blogs, tutorials